top of page

 Are there any upcoming projects or themes that you're excited to explore in your future artworks, and if so, what draws you to these ideas?

-I am really interested in picture books these days, as me and my son read a lot of them.
-I have several sketches in the works already, hopefully they will be published as a book one day.
+Currently, I am very interested in picture books, as my son and I read many of them together.
+I have several sketches in progress, and I hope they will be published as a book one day.
 My main inspiration these days is my four-year-old son.

 How do you hope your art will impact viewers, and what message or emotion do you aspire to convey through your creative expressions?

-In the past, I think I was trying to evoke melancholy, even sadness.
-Something that would make you wonder why the world is so fragile.
-But as I've gotten older and become a mother, I think the emotions I want to evoke in my viewers have shifted toward curiosity, mystery, and admiration for nature and the world we live in.
-While there is sometimes a dark element to my work, I now prefer it to be more magical than macabre.
+In the past, I aimed to evoke melancholy and sadness, prompting viewers to ponder the fragility of the world.
+However, as I’ve grown older and become a mother, my focus has shifted.
+Now, I aspire to evoke curiosity, mystery, and admiration for nature and the world we inhabit.
+While there may still be a dark element to my work, I prefer it to convey a sense of magic rather than macabre.

 Comments